jetbrains-academy/algo-challenges-in-kotlin/Divide and Conquer/Opposite Values/solution.md

 and the last element is 1.
 An element 0 followed by an element 1 in this array is called a *0-1 pair*.
 Here is an example of an array with six 0-1 pairs.
-Here is an example of an array with six white-black pairs.

 ![](../../images/pair01.png)